YOUTH DEMOCRACY MOVEMENT ANNOUNCED AT PALACE OF NATIONS

 In the years that followed, humanitarian actors upheld the established tradition, convening without considering the voices or engagement of young people.
 In October of 1945, when more than fifty-one countries created the United Nations, little in terms of intergenerationality had shifted in the halls of international humanitarianism.
 Another generation of young people stood to inherit the consequences of wars they did not wage, unable to co-create a future of peace.

 “For nearly a decade, I have been part of the response to the insurgency of Boko Haram in Northeastern Nigeria.
 I have seen how resources are allocated, and I know where they should go.
 But if voices like mine are not included—the most affected—humanitarian funds will miss out.
-Simply, nothing about us, without us.” - Ibrahim Ishaku Balami, Executive Director of Nigeria’s Future Resilience and Development Foundation a member of the ECW Youth Constituency
+Simply, nothing about us, without us.” - Ibrahim Ishaku Balami, Executive Director of Nigeria’s Future Resilience and Development Foundation, member of the ECW Youth Constituency

 In 2020, Education Cannot Wait, the United Nations global fund for education in emergencies, created a youth constituency to influence high-level humanitarian policy, disrupting a century of convention.
 Youth-led NGOs from around the world applied to join, and after only a few weeks, they were represented in the fund’s governing structure.
 For the first time, young people sat alongside Presidents and Prime Ministers.
 Most profoundly, they co-created policy not as individuals, but as a democratic collective.